ColourboxDevelopment/ColourboxDevelopment.github.io/media.md

 ## Updating keywords
 For updating keywords, using delta updates is usually the easiest option.

-You can add keywords to a media by PUTing them:
+You can add keywords to a media with the following:
 ```json
 PUT /media/:id/metadata/keyword
 {"en": ["horse"]}
 ```

-You can DELETE them:
+To delete them you do:

 ```json
 DELETE /media/:id/metadata/keyword